phzfi/ApprienObjectiveC/README.md

 ## Troubleshooting
     Apprien prices won't show up in game.
 Only default fixed prices are visible.

 See Apprien SDK Test Plan to check for typical errors and use examples.
-Other reasons might be that the Id's used for searching do not exists.
-Use the Apprien dashboard to add these products.
+Other reason might be that the Id's used for searching do not exists.
+You can use Apprien dashboard to add these products.

 ## Links